Mostly Resilient

 AI Resilience Report forSubstitute Teachers, Short-Term

-Substitute teaching is "Mostly Resilient" because the heart of the job — showing up in person, managing a classroom, building trust with students, and handling the unexpected — is something AI simply can't do.
-Laws require a licensed adult in the room, and the human skills that matter most for subs, like calming an anxious class or noticing when a student is struggling, are exactly the things educators describe as irreplaceable.
+Substitute teaching is labeled "Mostly Resilient" because the heart of the job, showing up in person to supervise, connect with, and manage a classroom full of students, is something AI simply cannot do.
+Laws in nearly every state require a licensed adult present with minors, and the human skills that matter most for subs (calming a nervous class, noticing a struggling student, and improvising when things go sideways) are exactly the skills educators describe as irreplaceable.

 Read full analysis